Sign Up

 Washington veterans may qualify for need-based property tax exemptions on their primary residence, provided they have a VA disability rating of at least 80%, according to the Washington Department of Veterans Affairs.

-Surviving spouses may also be eligible.
+Surviving spouses of 100% disabled veterans may also be eligible.

 See all Washington veterans’ benefits.